mehulagg/gitlab/doc/api/graphql/getting_started.md

 #### Update mutations

-When you see the result `id` of the note you created - take a note of it.
-Now let's edit it to sip faster!
+When you see the result `id` of the note you created, take a note of it.
+Let's edit it to sip faster!

 ```graphql
 mutation {